ValentinoPalomba/EthereumKit/README.md

     print(txHash)
  }

-// Note: password should be eqaul to the password of wallet created.
+// Note: password should be equal to the password of wallet created.
 Also you can put gasPrice as an extra parameter to set gas price for the transcation.

 ```
 ## Features